Exchange Lifeguards

-Exchange Lifeguards (American title: Wet and Wild Summer!) is a 1992 Australian-American comedy film directed by Maurice Murphy and starring Christopher Atkins, Julian McMahon and Elliott Gould.
+Exchange Lifeguards, known in the United States as Wet and Wild Summer!, is a 1992 Australian-American comedy film directed by Maurice Murphy and starring Christopher Atkins, Julian McMahon and Elliott Gould.

-Plot
+Premise

 A property developer wants to take over an Australian beach for a high rise resort.
 He sends his son to Australia to check out the situation, posing as an exchange lifeguard.
 He falls in love with a woman who owns the land his father needs for the development and finds himself sympathising with the locals.